TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos

-We propose a dual-branch approach combining step recognition and anticipation to detect mismatches in predicted and observed actions.
-The first branch, a step recognition module, processes the input video to identify the current action being performed.
-The second branch, a step anticipation module, predicts the next step based on previously recognized actions, utilizing a language model's reasoning capabilities.
-Mistakes are flagged when there is a divergence between recognized and anticipated actions, highlighting inconsistencies between actual and expected steps.
+To conform to these requirements, we propose a dual-branch approach for detecting mistakes in procedural videos sequentially combining step recognition and anticipation and identifying mistakes as mismatches in predicted and observed actions.
+The first branch, the step recognition module, processes the input video online and classifies the current action being performed.
+The second branch, the step anticipation module, predicts the next step to perform based on the steps recognized by the step recognition module.
+We implement the anticipator branch as a Large Language Model (LLM), leveraging several prompting schemes to interrogate it and retrieve the next action to be performed.
+The model will then flag a step as mistaken when there is a divergence between recognized and anticipated actions, highlighting inconsistencies between the action executed by the operator and the expected steps.

-This paper extends our previous conference work, PREGO~\cite{Flaborea_2024_CVPR}, by refining key components to improve procedural mistake detection.
-While PREGO’s evaluation of Large Language Models (LLMs) focused on a single model and fixed approach, our work conducts a comprehensive evaluation of LLMs as step anticipators, achieving state-of-the-art results on \assemblyO and \epicO~\cite{Flaborea_2024_CVPR}.
-Specifically, we examine a broader range of LLMs, fine-tune them using Low-Rank Adaptation (LLoRA), and experiment with various prompting strategies, including Zero-Shot, Few-Shot, and Automatic Chain of Thought (Auto-CoT)~\cite{Zhang2022AutomaticCO}, with Auto-CoT significantly enhancing the anticipation branch’s predictive abilities.

-Further, we address noise in the recognizer’s frame-by-frame predictions, which can disrupt action sequence continuity.
-To mitigate this, we extend beyond fixed-window aggregation to explore alternative strategies that reduce noise and improve prediction accuracy.
-We also introduce frame-level metrics for more precise evaluation, aligning the recognition module's output with the anticipation module’s input.
-Given the online nature of this task, we emphasize accurate, timely per-frame evaluations in dynamic scenarios to ensure effective mistake detection and reduce response delays.\\

-Our contributions include (1) exploring and benchmarking multiple LLMs to advance PREGO’s foundational approach, (2) experimenting with various prompting techniques, including Auto-CoT, which enhances overall performance, (3) evaluating frame-level metrics for more precise system assessment compared to the original fixed window approach, and (4) investigating alternative aggregation techniques to improve mistake detection robustness and continuity.
-Extensive experimentation demonstrates the challenges and opportunities in dual-branch architectures and LLM-based step anticipation for open-set mistake detection.
-Our results underscore the potential of integrating step recognition and anticipation within a unified framework for online procedural error detection, offering a more flexible and effective solution for real-world applications.
+Our contributions include (1) a novel benchmark for online mistake detection, encompassing two dataset (Assembly101-O and Epic Tent-O), (2) exploring and benchmarking multiple LLMs for the task of step anticipation aiming to select the most robust candidate for our anticipator module, (3) experimenting with various prompting techniques, including Automatic Chain of Thought (Auto-CoT), which enhances overall performance, reporting state-of-the-art results on Assemblty101-O and Epic Tent-O, (4) investigating different prediction aggregation techniques to improve mistake detection robustness and continuity.
+Extensive experimentation demonstrates the challenges and opportunities in dual-branch architectures and LLM-based step anticipation for open-set mistake detection. \\